 It was November 13th, in the year of our Lord 1999, was unlike any day I have ever experienced.
-A beating with a baseball bat would seem more preferable.
-On this cold afternoon, hell was unleashed on my wife and myself.
+A beating with a baseball bat would seem preferable.
+On this cold afternoon, hell was unleashed on my wife and me.
 What we encountered was soul-wrenching and profoundly tragic.

 Perhaps a parent’s worst nightmare is the loss of a child.
 On this day we lost Elizabeth Grace.
 She was stillborn, which is rare these days– or so I have been told.
 She entered this world fully formed, a beautiful baby girl.
-Today, she would of been 16 years old, and thinking about the prom.
+Today, she would have been 24 years old, and maybe married, planning a family of her own?